huggla/mariadb-backup/README.md

 **Note!
 I use Docker latest tag for development, which means that it isn't allways working.
 Date tags are stable.**

 # mariadb-backup
-A tiny (3 MB compressed) and simple Docker image for backing up Mariadb/Mysql.
-It runs mysqldump from Mariadb (currently 10.3.10) on Alpine Linux.
+A tiny and simple Docker image for backing up Mariadb/Mysql.
+It runs mysqldump from Mariadb on Alpine Linux.

 ## Environment variables
 ### pre-set runtime variables